 The middle row also has its own lighting, reclining seats, a USB port, a power point (for real, but you’ll need an adapter), adjustable air vents, and wait for it, heated seating.
 The third row though is probably only kid suitable.

 It’s a common problem with larger SUVs, including competitors like the Kia Sorento Platinum and Hyundai Santa Fe Highlander, where styling takes over from practicality.
-There are airbags everywhere though, even in the D-pillars.
+There are airbags everywhere though, with the exception of the third row.

 On the outside it looks good, with sculpted lines and strong street appeal.
 More than once we were asked what it was, and for a quick peek inside by fellow punters.
 It’s not perfect though, and where it falls down is in the driving experience.